onssoschi/climatehealth/README.md

 Installing the _climatehealth_ R package in your R environment can be done in various different ways.
 Your installation method can vary on your requirements and preference.

 #### Devtools
+If you would like to make updates to the package code in realtime, devtools should be used to load the functions into memory.
+Firstly, you must install the devtools package in your R environment.
+This can be done by typing install.packages("devtools") into the R console.

 #### Windows Binary (Pre-Compiled)